pix303/minimal-rest-api-server/README.md

 # minimal-rest-api-server

-Project template for forking rest api
+Project template for forking and implement real rest api
 - **chi** is used as mux and to manage authorization
 - **bun** is used for manage Postgresql db